wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 In both the continuous- and discrete-time forms, the :term:`output` vector :math:`\mathbf{y}` is expressed as a linear combination of the current :term:`state` and :term:`input`.
 In many cases, the output is a subset of the system's state, and has no contribution from the current input.

-When modeling systems, we often first find the continuous-time representation, as physics lets us easily represent the rate of change of a system's state as a linear combination of its current state and inputs.
-The discrete-time form is often used on robots so that we can easily find the next state of our system given the current state.
-Systems are often modeled first as continuous-time systems, and later converted to discrete-time systems.
+When modeling systems, we first derive the continuous-time representation because the equations of motion are naturally written as the rate of change of a system's state as a linear combination of its current state and inputs.
+We convert this representation to discrete-time on the robot because we update the system in discrete timesteps there instead of continuously.

 The following two sets of equations are the standard form of continuous-time and discrete-time state-space notation: